kevin-fang/Arvados-Blood-Types-and-Ethnicity/AnalyzeBloodByRace/README.md

 ### For 173 Genomes from Harvard PGP:

-Navigate to /173-HarvardPGP and type `python AnalyzeByBloodTypePGP.py` and it should analyze and print out the results
+Run `python AnalyzeByBloodTypePGP.py` and it should analyze and print out the results

 ### For 433 Genomes from the 1000 Genomes Project:

 Navigate to /433-1000Genomes and type `python AnalyzeByBloodType1000Genomes.py` and it'll run on the genomes in that folder